 Add a help center feature

-If you'd like a dedicated tab in your event where folks can read your help content and access chat, you can do so with the Web Link feature.
+If you'd like a dedicated page in your event where folks can read your help content and access chat, you can do so with the Web Link feature.

 Simply add the feature to your event, edit it, and enter the URL you copied in the previous step.
-Make sure you uncheck the 'Open link in external browser' box so the Knowledge Base will be embedded in your event's Web App.
+Make sure you uncheck the 'Open link in external browser' box so the Knowledge Base will be embedded in your Event App's web experience.
 You don't need to check the 'Pass Data to URL' checkbox.

-Your help content is embedded in the Web App, so attendees can get help or more information without leaving your Event App.
+Your help content is embedded in the web experience, so attendees can get help or more information without leaving your Event App.